Cosmunity brings the geek convention experience online

 While Egger emphasized that Cosmunity is a peer-to-peer marketplace — which means the company isn’t vetting all the retailers — he said the team will do its best to verify retailers who are selling licensed products and to remove fraudulent accounts.

-Co-founder and COO Zac Cooner said one of the other big goals is to make people comfortable with “expressing their true selves” — maybe by sharing that costume photo that you’re too embarrassed to post on Facebook.
+Co-founder and COO Zac Cooner said one of the other big goals is to make people comfortable with “expressing their true selves” — maybe by sharing that costume photo you’re too embarrassed to post on Facebook.
 So there’s a newsfeed combining social updates, product listings, event info and other geek content.

 Of course, “geek” is a pretty broad term — different geeks have different interests.
 Some of us, for example, really want to see the latest Star Trek news but couldn’t care less about new toys.
 Egger said users can already control what they see by deciding which other users to follow, but there are more features planned that will “really help customize that experience.”